 - Check out the IRS Withholding Calculator to help you to guide your decision to see how many withholdings you need to either have no tax refund or to reduce the one you receive.
 This will also help you to understand how much you will be able to keep each month because it is no longer being held each month by the government.
 If you have questions about how to use the tool, then check out this Q&A site from the IRS to assist.

 - Contact a tax professional, the IRS, or someone who is certified to give tax advice to verify that you did everything correctly so you don’t end up owing at the end of the year.

 Once you adjust your withholdings, now go back and review your budget (and if you don’t have one then now is a great time to do it).
 Adjusting your budget is foundational.
 This will allow you to direct the money where you want it to go.
 This will help you have success at this strategy and not end up in a position where you kept the money but spent it on things that don’t bring you closer towards your goals.
-If investing is one of those goals, then now is a great time to get started with Ellevest because through March 31, 2019, they are giving a $50 bonus to new customers just for taking that step to invest in their financial future.
-Click here to claim your bonus before it ends.

 I’m not here to tell you what to do but to inform you and help you make a decision about whether to get the money now or throughout the year.
 Remember, I decided not to adopt this strategy because I know my spending habits, but I wanted to share it with you anyway because I personally know a number of people who have adopted this strategy and they have successfully allowed their money to work way better for them through investing, saving (and earning interest), making more on-time bill payments, starting businesses, paying off debt (and saving the interest rates), or having more money left for them and their children to do something that brings them joy.
 I hope that whatever you decide brings you peace.